Carlijnvrieling/final_project_diminutives/README.md

 # diminutives
-This project will be about the difference of the use of diminutives between men and women.
-The independent variable is gender and the dependent variable is the use of diminutives.
+This project will be about the difference of the use of diminutives between younger and older people on Twitter.
+The independent variable is age and the dependent variable is the use of diminutives.

-Background information

-The research question is: Do women or men use more diminutives?
+The research question is: Do younger or older people use more diminutives on Twitter?

-I think that women use more diminutives.
+I think that younger people use more diminutives.

-Method